jakebalek25/jakebalek25.github.io/_pages/about.md

 ---

 ![Illustration of Syracuse University campus](/images/cuse_campus.webp){: .align-right width="300px"}
-I am currently in my junior year as an undergrad student at Syracuse University.
+Currently in my junior year as an undergraduate student at Syracuse University.

-I am pursuing a Bachelor of Science degree with a major in Sports Analytics and a minor in Data Analytics.
+Pursuing a Bachelor of Science degree with a major in Sports Analytics and a minor in Data Analytics.

-I have a keen research interest in baseball statistics and how they can be found through predictive modeling.
+My research interests include baseball statistics and their derivation through predictive modeling.

 Experience